jentriphony/react_6/README.md

 # react_6
 interaction_6_practice
 \ncomment\n
-this repository contains interface for adding and removing from cart shop list items
+this repository contains interface for adding and removing items from shopping cart